lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 * Note that we open our source code used in our surveillance system via GitHub (https://github.com/kyuewang17/SNU_USR_dev).
 In the following sub-sections, the study presents various approaches for each module and results.

-* Real-time Tracking in nighttime
+* Real-time Tracking in the nighttime

 ![NigthVision](https://user-images.githubusercontent.com/51143120/201526405-5413ed80-9a44-4efb-acd2-a04918fdfdba.jpg)